matt-neave/DocLang/README.md

 * script.sh: compiles and runs a specified DocLang source code file.
 (Requires access to the arm11 emulator not found in this repo).
 * start.sh: runs the testserver for various DocLang source files.

+## Credit

+This project was developed as a group consisting of myself, Ibrahim Ibrahim, Jovan Ang and Jai Patel.